IBM/cloudpakfordata-telco-churn-workshop/workshop/admin-guide/README.md

 ![(☰) Menu -> My Instances](../.gitbook/assets/images/dv/dv-menu-my-instances.png)

 In *My instances* go to the *Provisioned instances* tab.
-Highlight you local DB2 Warehouse and click the 3 vertical dots on the far right, and then click `View Details`:
+Highlight your local DB2 Warehouse and click the 3 vertical dots on the far right, and then click `View Details`:

 ![Provisioned local DB2 details](../.gitbook/assets/images/dv/dv-provisioned-db-view-details.png)